Last updated 31 October 2022

-When a resident enters a facility, the provider must give the resident or their representative information about the resident’s rights and responsibilities as set out in the Charter of Residents’ Rights and Responsibilities contained in the User Rights Principles 2014 (Cth).
+When a resident enters a facility, the provider must give the resident or their representative information about the resident’s rights as set out in the Charter of Aged Care Rights (sch 1 User Rights Principles 2014 (Cth)).

 Broadly speaking, a person can be expected to pay three types of costs: